 “Weird, right?” he said, turning back to me.
 “I’ve never seen anything like it.
 You can go on and pass through, just try not to run too many over, and watch out for the people.
 We have a couple ecologists collecting the bodies to take back to their lab.”

 I don’t know what came over me then.
-Mark was forced to jump back as I pushed open the door.
+Marcus was forced to jump back as I pushed open the door.
 And then I was rushing past him, my shadow thrown long over the pavement, surrounded by the nimbus of orange that spilled from my parking lights.

 “No,” I kept saying, over and over beneath my breath.